President's Hundred tab: History

-The National Rifle Association's (NRA) President's Match was instituted at the NRA matches of 1878, as the American Military Rifle Championship Match.
-It was patterned after an event for British Volunteers called The Queen's Prize, a competition started by Queen Victoria and initiated by the British National Rifle Association in 1860, in order to increase the ability of Britain's marksmen following the Crimean War.
+The National Rifle Association of America's (NRA) President's Match was instituted at the NRA matches of 1878, as the American Military Rifle Championship Match.
+It was patterned after an event for British Volunteers called the Queen's Prize, a competition initiated by the British National Rifle Association in 1860, for which Queen Victoria personally offered a £250 prize to the winner.

 In 1884, the name was changed to the President's Match for the Military Rifle Championship of the United States.
-It was fired at Creedmoor, New York until 1891.
+It was fired at Creedmoor, New York, until 1891.
 In 1895, it was reintroduced at Sea Girt, New Jersey.

-The tradition of making a letter from the President of the United States the first prize began in 1904 when President Theodore Roosevelt, at the conclusion of the President's Match, personally wrote a letter of congratulations to the winner, Private Howard Gensch of the 1st Regiment of Infantry of the New Jersey National Guard.
+The tradition of making a letter from the President of the United States the first prize began in 1904, when President Theodore Roosevelt personally wrote a letter of congratulations to the winner, Private Howard Gensch of the 1st Regiment of Infantry of the New Jersey National Guard.

 It cannot be ascertained as to when the President's Match was discontinued; however, it is known that it was not fired during World Wars I and II.
-It appears to have disappeared during the 1930s and during the Depression when lack of funds severely curtailed the holding of matches of importance.
+It appears to have disappeared during the 1930s and during the Depression when lack of funds severely curtailed the holding of matches.

 The President's Match was reinstated in 1957 at the National Matches as "The President's Hundred."
 The 100 top-scoring competitors in the President's Match were singled out for special recognition in a retreat ceremony in which they passed in review before the winner and former winners of this historic match.